Form I-824 Explained | Filing Tips, Fees & Processing Time

 Start Now

-Situations Where You Should Not File Form I-824
+When Should You Not File Form I-824?

 As previously mentioned, Form I-824 serves a very specific purpose.
 If you are requesting additional action from USCIS for a petition or application that was denied, revoked or withdrawn, it is not the appropriate form to do so.
 Other instances not suitable for filing this form include: